ryssbowh/craft-themes/README.md

 Themes can inherit one another and as any plugin, have settings, migrations etc.
 The Pro version will give you total control on how your sections/categories/tags/users/globals/assets and their fields are displayed.

-This basic version will allow you to :
+The basic version will allow you to :
 - Install themes from the store or any git repository (composer, github etc)
 - Define your own themes that can extend each other
 - Choose which theme will be used for which site, language, viewport or url path according to a set of rules.